guysneh/CoffeeEnterprise/README.md

           and the other customer will get a conflict(209) message (and no coffee from his/her request will be flagged as 'deleted' in the database).

-Deployment:
+**Deployment**
-	- I would use some cloud services for deploying the coffee 'enterprise'.
+	<br/><br/>
-          For example: AWS (Amazon Web Services):
+	I would use some cloud services for deploying the coffee 'enterprise' for example AWS (Amazon Web Services):<br/>
 - the coffee store could be deployed as a Web Api or in lambda functions.
-                 - the RabbitMQ could be deployed as well(AWS work with them too ;) and we change the settings to be adapted to the new location
+- the RabbitMQ could be deployed as well.
+We would have to modify the settings in order adapted them to the new location of the queue etc..
-		   (here is the place to say that in a real world scenario the implemation of the queue would be obviously more complex, therefore we would have to modify the source code as well)
+ (here is the place to say that in a real world scenario the implemation of the queue would be obviously more complex therefore we would have to modify the source code as well).
 - We could use also use the DB services of AWS to deploy the Database.
 - If the enterprise is used in an internal network we can also use some web server (for example IIS 10 in windows).